100 Notable alumni of

 -

-Sara Gilbert is an American actress best known for her role as Darlene Conner on the ABC sitcom Roseanne (1988–1997; 2018), for which she received two Primetime Emmy Award nominations, and its sequel, retooled show, The Conners (2018–present).
-She is also the creator and former co-host of the CBS daytime talk show The Talk, and had a recurring role as Leslie Winkle on CBS's The Big Bang Theory.
+Sara Gilbert is an American actress best known for portraying Darlene Conner on Roseanne (1988–97; 2018) and its sequel, The Conners (2018–25), a role for which she received two Primetime Emmy Award nominations.
+She created and was a co-host of the CBS daytime talk show The Talk, and had the recurring role of Leslie Winkle on CBS's The Big Bang Theory.

 -